fongc123/notes/Data Mining/Data Preprocessing.md

 > [!INFO]
 > Independence implies no correlation, but no correlation does not always imply independence.

+<span style = "color:lightblue">Mutually exclusive</span> events are events that cannot occur at the same time.

 ### Chi-squared Test
 The <span style = "color:lightblue">Chi-squared test</span> $\chi^2$ can be used to determine if **categorical attributes** are independent of each other.